flatsurf/sage-flatsurf/doc/news/deformation.rst

 * Fixed ``saddle_connections()`` to not throw a name error anymore in some edge cases. (#255)

+* Fixed ``saddle_connections()`` for surfaces built from polygons that are not strictly convex, for surfaces that contain self-glued edges, and for surfaces that contain unglued edges.

 * Fixed creating surface points at vertices of disconnected surfaces.

 **Performance:**